Quantum Haecceity: Symmetrization and exchange: some concerns

 (Here, the words ``up'' and ``down'' may be understood as just placeholders for outgoing momenta corresponding to specific detectors.)
 Importantly, there must be equal amplitudes of each process, since there is no physical reason for either to ``count'' more than the other.
-Since the amplitudes for the channels describe different physical situations, the symmetrization is not compelled by a redundancy of description, but by the requirement that both channels be equally present (with the phases demanded by the spin-character of the quanta).
+The channels are topologically distinct and therefore not just different names for the same situation.
+Therefore, symmetrization is not compelled by a redundancy of description, but by the requirement that both channels be equally present (with the phases demanded by the spin-character of the quanta).

+I hasten to add that these processes, as amplitudes, do {\it not} constitute ``facts of the matter'' about any trajectory; the electrons do not pursue a determinate trajectory under these conditions.
+This is a well-known feature of Feynman scattering amplitudes; i.e., that individual amplitude diagrams do not constitute ``facts of the matter'' about the careers of the described quanta.
+The channels may be understood as possibilities, not facts (as in measurement outcomes), and that is why they must be added before squaring to find the probability of the outgoing states, which are subject to measurement.

-Note that in denying that the symmetrization of the scattering channels represents a redundancy of description, I am {\it not} claiming that the channels are {\it empirically distinguishable}; only that they have distinct physical referents.
+Thus, in denying that the symmetrization of the scattering channels represents a redundancy of description, I am {\it not} claiming that the channels are {\it empirically distinguishable}; only that they have distinct physical referents.
 It should be noted that in order to evade this point, one must categorically deny that the expressions for the scattering channels have any physical referent; i.e., one must be committed to a strong form of antirealism/instrumentalism about quantum amplitudes.
-For, if one even allows the possibility that the topologically distinct channels exist as physical processes, then clearly there is the possibility that ``redundancy of description'' does not obtain; and clearly one cannot invoke, as a reason for symmetrization, a premise that one allows may not obtain (although there might be other reasons).
+For, if one even allows the possibility that the topologically distinct channels exist as physical processes (even if not empirically available), then clearly there is the possibility that ``redundancy of description'' does not obtain; and clearly one cannot invoke, as a reason for symmetrization, a premise that one allows may not obtain (although there might be other reasons).

 Interestingly, T. Bigaj (2022) considers this scattering situation, but he takes the different channels simply as formal depictions of the swapping of labels, rather than as real physical situations with distinct referents.
 Significantly, Bigaj's depiction of the two scattering channels obscures their differing topologies by showing neither of them as crossing.
 This is only possible by suppressing temporal evolution\footnote{So Bigaj's scattering illustration is not a Feynman-type diagram; even if those are not really spacetime diagrams, they show temporal order.} and disregarding the case when the four incoming and outgoing states are coplanar, so it is misleading in that respect.
 If one represents the processes in a Feynman diagram, the u-channel crosses while the t- channel does not.